inge4pres/rust-beer-song-kata/README.md

 # Beer Song
+This exercise was solved as part of the [exercism.io Rust Track](https://exercism.io/my/tracks/rust).

 Recite the lyrics to that beloved classic, that field-trip favorite: 99 Bottles of Beer on the Wall.